What is The 90 Day Knee Arthritis Remedy?

-Stiff, achy, sore joints can make everyday activities a chore.
+Stiff, achy, sore knee joints can make everyday activities a chore.

 When your knee throbs, about all you can think of is getting off your feet and hoping the pain goes away.

 But you don't have to settle for this.
-You can help yourself by doing the right exercises the right way.
+You can help yourself by knowing what to do and doing it the right way.

-Most knee arthritis exercise programs are focused on increasing muscle strength with the hope that stronger muscles will protect the joint.
+Most knee arthritis exercise programs are focused on increasing muscle strength because the belief is that stronger muscles will protect the joint and relieve pain.

 There's no doubt that having stronger leg muscles helps knee pain.